aeternity/protocol/CHANNELS.md

 where a client is using a service offered by the server, which is highly available and probably also some well known entity.
 To give one example, consider the case of a data feed.
-In this scenario the requester sends a micropayment for each request made to the provider.
-The most a requester could lose in this case is one micropayment. (***TODO***: ZKCP)
+In this scenario the initiator sends a micropayment for each request made to the provider.
+The most an initiator could lose in this case is one micropayment. (***TODO***: ZKCP)

-Here only the requester has an incentive to cheat and publish an outdated state, which would assign them more money than they actually have.
+Here only the initiator has an incentive to cheat and publish an outdated state, which would assign them more money than they actually have.
 A cheater is easy to detect for a supplier.
-Whenever the requester closes the channel unilaterally with an outdated state, the supplier can, during the lock period, publish a more recent state signed by the requester at which point the requester loses all funds in the channel to the supplier.
+Whenever the initiator closes the channel unilaterally with an outdated state, the supplier can, during the lock period, publish a more recent state signed by the initiator at which point the initiator loses all funds in the channel to the supplier.

 ## Topology